-About Ming Wai Lau Centre for Reparative Medicine

 She earned her MD with a specialisation in Oncology at the University of Ferrara Medical School in Italy.

 Shortly thereafter, Professor Masucci came to KI, where she earned her doctorate in Tumour Biology and has been studying and working ever since.

 Anders Gustafsson is Dean of Research at Karolinska Institutet and Professor of Periodontology at the Department of Dental Medicine and Dean of Research.
 He earned his dental and doctoral degrees at Karolinska Institutet, and was appointed professor in 2005 when he also became head of the unit for Periodontology and Dental Hygiene.

 As Dean of Research, Anders Gustafsson is chair of Karolinska Institutet's Board of Research.

-Marie Tell is the representative of the host institution of MWLC and Administrative Director of MWLC.
+Marie Tell represents the host institution in the MWLC Steering group and is also the Administrative Director of MWLC.

 Ming Wai Lau